-- Pros: This would be a direct way to limit devices that are not be capable of autonomously receiving firmware updates to a particular band of systems with similar characteristics. - Cons: The challenge is that this approach would not per se lead to a reduction in less sophisticated unlicensed devices.
+- Pros: This would be a direct way to limit devices that are not frequency hopping or capable of autonomously receiving firmware updates to a particular band designated for systems with similar characteristics. - Cons: The challenge is that this approach would not per se lead to a reduction in less sophisticated unlicensed devices on certain very high-quality spectrum bands.

-(2) Designated band with deadline: Under this approach, a deadline would be set by which unconnected would be restricted to a particular band (e.g., 2.5 GHz.), which would raise the technology bar for new certifications for devices in other unlicensed band to account for requirements such as device connectivity and control
+(2) Designated band with deadline: Under this approach, a deadline would be set by which unconnected devices would be restricted to a particular band (e.g., 2.4 GHz.), which would raise the technology bar for new certifications for devices in other unlicensed bands to account for requirements such as device connectivity and control.